AstaRem/readme-generator/generated_readme/README.md

 ## Installation

-www
+No installation needed, app works in browser

 ## Usage

-www
+Enter city name, travel dates and press search

 ## License
 MIT License

 ## Contributing

-If you would like to contribute to this project, please contact me via email: www.
+If you would like to contribute to this project, please contact me via email: asta.rem@hotmail.com.
 I will provide you with contribution guidelines.

 ## Tests

-www
+n/a

 ## Questions
-To view my GitHub profile, please click [this link](www).
+To view my GitHub profile, please click [this link](https://github.com/AstaRem).

-If you have any questions, please contact me: www.
+If you have any questions, please contact me: asta.rem@hotmail.com.